phax/phive/README.md

 # News and noteworthy

+* v10.0.1 - 2024-09-16
+    * Fixed the validation types in `ValidationExecutorXSDPartial.create`
 * v10.0.0 - 2024-09-16
     * Updated to ph-diver 3.0.1
     * The outcome of a validation can now be `valid`, `invalid` or `unclear` (new)